 Extended Repayment Plans reduce the dollar amount of monthly payments because they spread the cost out over a much longer time period.

-For some individuals, these longer-term loans might be a helpful way to balance the financial obligations associated with higher education with cash flow requirements for other essential and non-essential expenditures including rent or mortgage, food, discretionary spending, and savings.
+For some individuals, these longer-term loans might be a helpful way to balance their financial obligations and their other expenses, such as rent or mortgage, food, and savings.

 How Does the Extended Repayment Plan Work?